medialab/gazouilloire/README.md

 A command line tool for long-term tweets collection.
-Gazouilloire combines two methods to collect tweets from the Twitter API ("search" and "filter") in order to maximize the number of collected tweets, and automatically fills the gaps in the collection in case of connexion errors or reboots.It handles various config options such as:
+Gazouilloire combines two methods to collect tweets from the Twitter API ("search" and "filter") in order to maximize the number of collected tweets, and automatically fills the gaps in the collection in case of connexion errors or reboots.
+It handles various config options such as:
  * collecting only during [specific time periods](#--time_limited_keywords)
  * limiting the collection to some [locations](#--geolocation)
  * resolving [redirected urls](#--resolve_redirected_links)